Aviation Industry Digitalization

 The application of AI, Computer Vision, Machine Learning, and other technologies in the aviation industry is growing along with the demand for the next generation of airports.
-This brand new approach includes creating personalized traveling experiences for customers.
-Airports, as well as, aircraft of the future should be large enough and smart enough to accommodate the needs of airline passengers tomorrow and beyond.
+Aviation digitalization’s new approach includes creating personalized traveling experiences for customers.
+Airports, as well as aircraft of the future, should be large enough and smart enough to accommodate the needs of airline passengers tomorrow and beyond.

-Today’s airports use technology that analyzes vast amounts of data to produce data models that recognize patterns, predict outcomes or generate recommended actions.
-For example, airport security can run computed tomography to improve threat detection, biometrics to decrease processing time for matching modalities like faces or fingerprints, trace your digital footprints or phone calls to banned countries, build 3D images of passengers and identify any items on a person’s body to find metallic and non-metallic weapons or smart X-ray baggage scanning to automatically identify explosives — the list is quite long.
+Today’s airports use technology that analyzes vast amounts of data to produce data models that recognize patterns, predict outcomes, or generate recommended actions.
+For example, thanks to the use of Computer Vision in airport security it’s possible to run computed tomography to improve threat detection, biometrics to decrease processing time for matching modalities like faces or fingerprints, trace your digital footprints or phone calls to banned countries, build 3D images of passengers and identify any items on a person’s body to find metallic and non-metallic weapons or smart X-ray baggage scanning to automatically identify explosives.

-This technology’s potential is only just the beginning.
+This technology’s potential is only just the beginning of aviation digitalization capabilities.

 Airports can provide travelers with real-time AI-based wait time estimates at checkpoints.
 This gives passengers an idea of how much time they will probably spend in the security queue.
 Passengers can access this data on airport websites before leaving home which eliminates worry about missed flights and more.